buchanankerswell/kerswell_et_al_410_kinetics/README.md

 ### Python

-For most users, I recommend installing the [miniforge](https://github.com/conda-forge/miniforge) python distribution.
-This includes at least a minimal installation of python (plus some dependencies) and the package manager [conda](https://docs.conda.io/en/latest/), which is required to build the necessary python environment for this study.
+I recommend installing the [miniforge](https://github.com/conda-forge/miniforge) python distribution.
+This includes a minimal installation of python (plus some dependencies) and the package manager [conda](https://docs.conda.io/en/latest/), which is required to build the necessary python environment for this study.

 ### R

+R is a programming language used to visualize the results in this study.
 R can be downloaded from the [R Project homepage](https://www.r-project.org).
 Follow their instructions to install R on your machine.

+### Pandoc

+Pandoc is a universal document converter used to build a PDF version of the manuscript, which written in Markdown.
+Pandoc can be downloaded from the [Pandoc homepage](https://pandoc.org).
+Follow their instructions to install Pandoc on your machine.

 ## Reproducing the study

 The full set of ASPECT solution files and 410 structural measurement dataset can be downloaded from the [Open Science Framework repository](https://osf.io/9phwc/files).
-The following steps will download all necessary data and reproduce the figures:
+The following steps will download all necessary data, reproduce the results and figures, and build a pdf version of the manuscript:

 ```bash
 # Clone this repository